Recruiting Volunteers April 1 - June 14, 2019

-Summer Reading is a program that gets kids and teens excited about reading during the summer and encourages them to become lifelong library users.
-Teens and adults are invited to apply to join our team of volunteers as Summer Reading assistants.
-Summer Reading volunteers register kids for the game, award prizes and talk with them about the books they have read.
+Summer Reading is a program that gets kids and teens excited about reading during summer break and encourages them to become lifelong library users.
+Summer Reading volunteers register kids for the game and award prizes.
 Volunteers may also help with events, recordkeeping and more.
-They do not read to kids, check out books to patrons or shelve books.
+Volunteers do not read to kids, check out books to patrons or shelve books.
 Learn more about Summer Reading.

 - Hang out while working at the library